- What are the required documents for a Personal Loan?

 Standard Chartered currently offers mortgages for the purchase of already completed residential properties only.

 - I want to purchase a house in Kaduna where my account with your bank is domiciled?

-We currently finance the purchase of residential property in Lagos and Abuja only.
+We currently finance the purchase of residential property in Lagos, Abuja, Ibadan, Ogun and Port Harcourt.

 - I want to buy a house and the proof of ownership provided by the vendor / seller is an agreement signed by his father who is the original owner of the house?